-Amanpour is currently the global affairs anchor for ABC News in the United States as well as the Chief International Correspondent for CNN International where she also hosts Amanpour- its nightly interview program.
-According to PR firm, Burson-Marstellar, she is known as one of the journalists who is most followed by world leaders on Twitter.
+Amanpour a British-Iranian journalist and television host.
+She is the Chief International Anchor for CNN and host of CNN International’s nightly interview program Amanpour.
+She is also the host of Amanpour & Company on PBS.
+She was previously the global affairs anchor for ABC News in the United States.
+In 2015, According to PR firm, Burson-Marstellar, she was one of the journalists who is most followed by world leaders on Twitter.
 Amanpour’s journalistic career spans three decades, during which she’s interviewed Hosni Mubarak (she was the only journalist to do so) and Muammar Ghadafi during the Arab Spring.
 For her outstanding reporting, she has won every major broadcast award, including nine News and Documentary Emmys, an inaugural Television Academy Award, three DuPont-Columbia Awards and two George Polk Awards.
 She also received the Walter Cronkite Award for Excellence in Journalism in 2011 as well as a Giants in Broadcasting award in the same year.
 Amanpour is a member of the board of directors of the Committee to Protect Journalists, the International Women’s Media Foundation and also the Center for Public Integrity.

 Anderson Cooper, is an American journalist who currently hosts his own news program, Anderson Cooper 360.
 He has been hosting the show since 2003 after having been an ABC News correspondent in 1995 and then an anchor on CNN a few years later.
 The Anderson Cooper 360 news program propelled the host in becoming a household name after his coverage on the war in Iraq and Hurricane Katrina.
+In addition to his duties at CNN, Cooper serves as a correspondent for 60 Minutes on CBS.
 Since 1993 where he won a Bronze Telly Award for his coverage of famine in Somalia, Cooper has continuously won numerous awards for his work.
 Some of these include four Emmy Awards (he was nominated on five other occasions), a Peabody Award and a National Headliner Award.

 Louis Sebastian Theroux is a British journalist and documentary filmmaker with the BBC.
 Most notable for his exploration of marginal and off-beat cultural subjects in his show Louis Theroux’s Weird Weekends and celebrities’ daily lives in When Louis Met…, the famous broadcaster is one of television’s most recognizable documentarians.
 His career began as a writer before he transitioned to television as a correspondent for Michael Moore’s satirical news program, TV Nation.
 The famously unassuming reporter is known for his ability to get his subjects – most of whom live extremely exclusive lives – to open up easily with the persona of merely a dispassionate observer.
 He has been nominated for an Emmy Award for his work on TV Nation, as well as having won two BAFTA Awards (nominated three times) and a Royal Television Society Award (nominated twice) for When Louis Met… and Weird Weekends.